 Not a fan of searing?
 How about grilling your tuna steak instead?
 Are the methods of preparing tuna for grilling and for searing the same?
 Why don’t you watch the following video and find out for yourself?

-Baking is the best choice when you feel like crusting your tuna steak with some nuts.
+Baking is best when you feel like crusting your tuna steak with nuts.
 This method doesn’t require much attention and is not as labor-intensive as others.
-All you have to do is put the tuna on a baking sheet, place it in the oven, and wait.
+You only have to put the tuna on a baking sheet, place it in the oven, and wait.

 Need more instruction?
 Let’s have a look at the following video!

 Broiling is another excellent way to prepare your tuna steak.
 You just need an excellent pan specially made for broiling to give your tuna more texture and a more unique taste.
 If you don’t know how to broil tuna steaks, the video below should be able to help you.